vm15717/versioned_dir/README.md

+# Hello GitHub

+This is a README.md file that will be used to describe this repository on GitHub

+This is an extra line of text added to the copy of README.md in the cloned repository updated locally

+>>>>>>>>>> TAIL and Head

 <<<<<<< HEAD
 # Hello Brilliant, Useful World
 This is a text file that we are going to add to Git.